 PMAlerts is simple and extensible.
 It makes it very easy for you to pull relevant social data into your own systems via webhooks and other integrations.

 What's the catch?

-For some platforms (like LinkedIn), I use search engines to poll for fresh content.
-For these platforms, you'll only be alerted about things that web crawlers find.
-Native search for these platforms is on my backlog, but I'd like to fund these improvements with revenue from paying customers.
-Platform penetration is tracked on Karma.
+For some platforms (like Facebook), PMAlerts uses search engines to poll for fresh content.
+For these platforms, you'll only be alerted about things that you could find by searching Google.
+Social media platform penetration is tracked on Karma.

 Who's using PMAlerts?

-As of November 24th 2020, 680 people are using PMAlerts on at least a weekly basis.
+As of February 6th 2021, ~1,200 people are using PMAlerts.
 A large percentage of these users came from my HackerNews post.
 Employees of Microsoft, Google, Twitter, Pinterest, Amazon, and lots of other companies use PMAlerts to get closer to their customers every day.

 How can I get started?